loreanvictor/techblog/posts/rxjs-group-by.md

   groupBy(({req}) => req._.user.id)
 ```

-Our _main stream_ is now split into multiple _user request streams_, each being the stream of requests by a particular user.
+Our _main stream_ is now split into multiple _user request streams_ (or _sub-streams_), each being the stream of requests by a particular user.

-How many streams do we need?
-That is not determinable, and it will even change over time.
-For each new user, i.e. a user
+How does this work exactly?
+Well:
-who is making their first request, we would need a new _user request stream_, while we need requests from returning users,
+- For requests from new users, i.e. users making their first request, we would get a new _user request stream_
-i.e. users who have already made at least one request before, to be channeled into their corresponding _user request stream_.
+- Requests from returning users, i.e. users who have already made at least one request before, will be channeled into their corresponding _user request stream_.

+This means it is not clear how many _user request stream_ or _sub-stream_ we will have in the end.
+We need to deal with an
+unknown number of _sub-streams_, which will arrive at unknown points in time.

+Fortunately, there is a nice abstraction for _unknown number of X arriving at unknown points in time_.
+For example, if we had
+unknown number of _HTTP requests_, arriving at unknown points in time, we could simply represent it with a _stream of HTTP requests_.
+Now that
+we have an unknown number of _sub-streams_ arriving at unknown points in time, we can represnt it with a _stream of sub-streams_,
+or in our case a _stream of user request streams_.

-Due to this dynamic nature of stream-splitting, `groupBy()` operator basically turns our _main stream_ from a _stream of requests_
+And that is what `groupBy()` does exactly: it turns our _main stream_ into a _stream of sub-streams_!
-to a _stream of streams_, to be more precisely a _stream of user request streams_.
-For each new user, it will create a new
-_user request stream_ and emit that stream, channeling the request to that stream.
-For returning users, it will not emit anything,
-it will just channel their requests to their corresponding _user request stream_.

 ---